Tableau File Extensions: Introduction To Tableau File Types

 In this tutorial, I am assuming that you are using Tableau Desktop.
-If you don’t know how to install, then check out Tableau Desktop install on mac guide.
+If you don’t know how to install, check out Tableau Desktop install on mac guide.

 This is the most basic saving file extension used in the Tableau workbook, which has the .twb extension—the .twb file type stores visualization without source data.
 So you have a separate file such as an Excel file, and then you connect to it.

 You must have both the Excel file, source data, and Tableau files to connect.
 So either on the same computer or the same network.

 The twb file type has the extension .twb and is set as default for the users.
 For example, a workbook in Tableau is a file that has sheets, dashboards, etc.

 So, this particular Tableau file type contains information about worksheets and dashboards present within the workbook.

 The .twb files also contain the metadata related to the existing data connection.
 However, a .twb file does not have actual data concerning the workbook.